zongseca4/lazyraiders/README.md

 # History

-I wrote Lazyraiders in June 2019 in Python, then I used ChatGPT to get the Web version, and Copilot to add item level and style sheet.
+I wrote Lazyraiders in June 2019 in Python, then I used ChatGPT to port to Web; Copilot to add item level and style sheet.